Phoenix Project Fundraiser – Paint Party “The Lotus Flower”

 Tickets to Festival events are available at www.thebloom.com/events.

 This week’s showtimes at Royal Cinemas as of March 23rd

 Are you looking for the full movie-going experience without having to wait in the long lines that often accompany that experience?
 Then look no further because Royal Cinemas movie theatre is the answer.
 Get the whole gang together and enjoy a movie!
 Reserved seating in all auditoriums.

-Here is a list of this week’s showtimes at Royal Cinemas as of Friday, December 10:
+Here is a list of this week’s showtimes at Royal Cinemas as of Thursday, March 23:

 Ticket prices are as follows:

 - Adult: $10

 - “Dungeons And Dragons: Honor Among Thieves”

 Stephens City UMC Easter Egg Hunt likely to draw 2,000 at Newtown Commons